dev-bootcamp-2019/final-project-DipanshKhandelwal/README.md

 <img src="./client/src/assets/screenshots/screenshot2.png" align="center" width="600">
 <img src="./client/src/assets/screenshots/screenshot3.png" align="center" width="600">
 <img src="./client/src/assets/screenshots/screenshot4.png" align="center" width="600">

+### Checklist (For ease of reviewer)

+- [x] Project includes a README.md that explains the project.
+- [x] The project is a Truffle project that allows you to easily compile, migrate and test the provided Solidity contracts.
+- [x] Project is commented as outline in the documentation.
+- [x] At least one contract uses a library or inherits from another contract - Actually 3.
+- [x] I can run the app on a dev server locally for testing/grading (connecting to Rinkeby if required).
+- [x] I can visit a URL and interact with the app (can be localhost).
+- [x] The app displays the current ethereum account.
+- [x] I can sign transactions using Metamask (or uPort).
+- [x] The app interface reflects updates to to the contract state.
+- [x] 7 tests written in Javascript or Solidity (or both).
+- [x] Tests are explained with brief code comments.
+- [x] Tests are properly structured.
+- [x] All tests pass 🎉.
+- [x] At least one of the contracts implements a circuit breaker / emergency stop pattern.
+- [x] Project includes a file called [design_pattern_desicions.md](design_pattern_desicions.md) that explains some of the design decisions made by the author.
+- [x] [design_pattern_desicions.md](design_pattern_desicions.md) adequately describes the design patterns implemented in the project.
+- [x] Project includes a file called [avoiding_common_attacks.md](avoiding_common_attacks.md) that explains what measures you took to ensure that your contracts are not susceptible to common attacks.
+- [x] The [avoiding_common_attacks.md](avoiding_common_attacks.md) covers at least 3 common attacks and how the app mitigates user risk.
+- [x] Project includes a file called [deployed_addresses.txt](deployed_addresses.txt) that describes where the deployed testnet contracts live (which testnet and address).
+- [ ] Project uses IPFS to store images for items on sale.
+- [ ] The project uses and upgradable design pattern for the smart contracts.
+- [ ] At least one contract is written in Vyper or LLL.
+- [ ] The app uses uPort for user authentication and/or signing and sending transactions.
+- [ ] The app uses the Ethereum Name Service to resolve human readable names to Ethereum addresses (in progress).
+- [ ] The project uses an Oracle service such as Oraclize.

+### ToDo

+- [ ] Add user registration form

 <div>Icons made by <a href="https://www.freepik.com/" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" 			    title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" 			    title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>